hannahhennighausen/hannahhennighausen.github.io/index.md

 I am an Associate Professor in the [Department of Economics](https://business.uaa.alaska.edu/departments/economics-public-policy/) at the University of Alaska Anchorage.

-The central theme of my research is investigating how individuals and communities adapt to environmental risk, including flash floods, hurricanes and wildfires.
+My research examines how individuals, markets and communities respond and adapt to changing environmental risks, and how public policies and institutions shape these responses.
+My work focuses on natural hazards, including floods, hurricanes, wildfires and landslides.

 You can contact me at [hbhennighausen@alaska.edu](mailto:hbhennighausen@alaska.edu).